AxisCommunications/acap-documentation/docs/api/apidocs.md

 ---
-layout: page
+layout: default
-title: Axis ACAP API documentation
+title: API
+nav_order: 5
+has_children: true
 ---

+# API

 The SDK provides the following APIs:

 **Video and audio APIs**